nadavmatalon/PCA9536/README.md

 ## LIBRARY INSTALLATION & SETUP

-Begin by installing the library either by using the Arduino IDE's Installation Wizard (Arduino Version >1.5) or simply download the library's ZIP folder from GITHUB, extract it, and copy the extraxcted folder to your Arduino 'libraries' folder.
+Begin by installing the library either by using the Arduino IDE's Installation Wizard (Arduino Version >1.5) or simply by directly downloading the library's ZIP folder  from Github, extracting it, and copying the extraxcted folder into your Arduino '/libraries' folder (don't forget to re-start the Arduino IDE after coping the folder so that the new library will show up in the list of installed libraries).

 Next, include the library at the top of the sketch as follows: